mlhartme/stool/client/documentation.md

 ## Introduction

 Stool is a tool to manage stages: create, build, start, stop, delete.
-A stage is a Web application defined by Docker images and executed in a container.
+A stage is a Web application packaged a container running in Kubernetes.
+Technically, Stool is a simple Helm frontend that simplifies value handling.

 ### Quick Tour

 Here's an example what you can do with Stool.

-You generally invoke Stool from the command `sc` followed by a Stool command and arguments for the respective command.
+You generally invoke Stool from the command-line with `sc` followed by a Stool command and arguments for the respective command.

 Open a terminal and run